GoncaloP0710/Obsidian_2ndBrain/1 - Rough Notes/Theoretical Activity 3 - Cooperative Game Analysis.md

 - Complementarity - Player actions are designed to balance each other’s weaknesses.
 Its is shown by the defined meta of using a tank, support and dps character on the same team.

+# Difficulties with the analysis process and understanding LFCG

+While going through all the options on the LFCG framework I found myself sometimes having difficulties choosing which options were best fitted for the game I chose.
+But thanks to the good definitions on the paper provided by the professor, after a quick read it soon became clear what options related best with the game.

+# Reflection of your analysis

+With my analysis I now have a bigger knowledge on all the complex subjects behind cooperative games, in specific Brawl Stars.
+There are a lot of different sub-genres of cooperative games that I didn't know before making my report on Brawl Stars.

+# Reflection of the potential uses of LFCG

+The LFCG framework was really clear and complete when making my report on the game.
+I believe it can become a very good tool for game analysis related with cooperative games.
+Other than that, I don't see any scenario where it can be used.

 # References